SpikeHD/CVHero/README.md

   * Since input image is now cropped, false detections shouldn't happen when the confidence threshold is lowered.
 Guess we'll see.
 * [ ] Fix hold bars being detected as notes, causing combo-breaks or hold-breaks.
 * [ ] Fix fretboard lines being detected as open notes.
 I think I just need a better open-note template to match.
+  * This issue and the one above seems to be caused by thick fretboard lines showing up.
+Ugh.
 * [x] Hold notes
   * [x] Starting AND finishing
 * [ ] MAYBE Properly handle combo notes (AKA don't strum)